-Employers, the self-employed and people in control of work premises are legally required to report certain kinds of accidents and dangerous occurrences within a workplace, commonly known as RIDDOR reports.
+Employers, the self-employed and people in control of work premises are legally required to report certain kinds of accidents and dangerous occurrences within a workplace, commonly known as RIDDOR reports (Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013).

 What is RIDDOR?

-RIDDOR (Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013) is the law that requires reports of:
+RIDDOR is the law that requires reports of:

 Examples of reportable incidents include:

-The HSE has produced a brief guide to the reporting of injuries, diseases and dangerous occurrences.
+The Health & Safety Executive (HSE) have produced a brief guide to the reporting of injuries, diseases and dangerous occurrences.

-See HSE for further information about reporting accidents
+Please see the HSE website for further information about reporting accidents.

 Was this web page helpful?